dwatsonlisd/Cat-Butterfly-Platformer/Game Design Document.md

         Game Over:
             At this point, I am unsure if the game will have a hard "Game Over" screen or anything like that.
 Because I want the game to not be too intense and more cozy, I think it will basically have infinite continues.

+        Replaying and Saving:
+            At this point, I anticipate having specific checkpoints in each level (at a minimum, a single checkpoint in the middle of a level) as well as a hard save at the end of each level.
+I am unsure whether the player will be able to save at any point.

+Section:Story and narrative